-The Company utilizes a two-step approach to recognizing and measuring uncertain tax positions.
-The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
-The second step is to measure the tax benefit as the largest amount which is more than 50% likely of being realized upon ultimate settlement.
-The total amount of unrecognized tax benefits as of December 31, 2008, 2009 and 2010 was NT\$208.5 million, NT\$321.2 million and NT\$184.1 million (US\$6.3 million), respectively, excluding accrued interest and penalties.
-As of December 31, 2010, NT\$9.1 million (US\$0.3 million) of interest and penalties was accrued.
-Fiscal years 2007 through 2010 remain subject to examination by the US Internal Revenue Service.
-Fiscal years 2005 through 2010 remain subject to examination by other foreign tax jurisdictions.
+Effective January 1, 2007, the Company adopted standards that clarified the accounting for uncertain tax positions.
+The new standard defines the threshold for recognizing the benefits of tax return positions in the financial statements as "more-likely-than-not" to be sustained by the taxing authorities based solely on the technical merits of the position.
+If the recognition threshold is met, the tax benefit is measured and recognized as the largest amount of tax benefit that, in our judgment, is greater than 50% likely to be realized.
+The total amount of unrecognized tax benefits as of December 31, 2007, 2008 and 2009 was NT\$137.4 million, NT\$208.5million and NT\$321.2 million (US\$10.1 million), respectively, excluding accrued interest and penalties.
+As of December 31, 2009, NT\$6.9 million (US\$0.2 million) of interest and penalties was accrued.
+Fiscal year 2007 through 2009 remains subject to examination by the US Internal Revenue Service.
+Fiscal years 2004 through 2009 remain subject to examination by other foreign tax jurisdictions.
 The ultimate outcome of tax matters may differ from our estimates and assumptions.
 Unfavorable settlement of any particular issue would require the use of cash and could result in increased income tax expense.
 Favorable resolution could result in reduced income tax expense.
-Within the next 12 months, we do not expect that our unrecognized tax benefits would change significantly.
-See Note 13 to the Consolidated Financial Statements for further information regarding changes in unrecognized tax benefits during 2010.
+Within the next 12 months, we do not expect that our unrecognized tax benefits will change significantly.
+See Note 14 to the Consolidated Financial Statements for further information regarding changes in unrecognized tax benefits during 2009.

 Litigation and contingencies.
-From time to time, we have been subject to legal proceedings and claims relating to intellectual property rights and other actions arising out of the normal course of business, as well as other matters identified in "Legal Proceedings," in Item 8 of this Annual Report.
+From time to time, we have been subject to legal proceedings and claims with respect to such matters as patents and other actions arising out of the normal course of business, as well as other matters identified in "Legal Proceedings," in Item 8 of this Annual Report.
 Our success and future revenue growth will depend, in part, on our ability to protect our intellectual property.
 We rely on a combination of patent, copyright, trademark and trade secret laws, as well as nondisclosure agreements and other methods, to protect our proprietary technologies.
 We have been issued patents and may have additional patents in the future; however, we cannot provide assurance that any patent will be issued as a result of any applications or, if issued, that any claims allowed will be sufficiently broad to protect our technology.
 In addition, it is possible that existing or future patents may be challenged, invalidated or circumvented.
 It may be possible for a third party to copy or otherwise obtain and use our products or technology without authorization, develop corresponding technology independently or design around our patents.
 Effective copyright, trademark and trade secret protection may be unavailable or limited in foreign countries.
 These disputes may result in costly and time consuming litigation or the license of additional elements of our intellectual property for free.

-It is possible that other companies may pursue litigation with respect to any claims such companies purport to have against us.
+It is possible that other companies might pursue litigation with respect to any claims such companies purport to have against us.
 The results of any litigation are inherently uncertain.
-In the event of an adverse result in any litigation with respect to intellectual property rights relevant to our products that could arise in the future, we could be required to obtain licenses to the infringed technology, pay substantial damages under applicable laws, cease the use and sale of infringing products or to expend significant resources to develop non-infringing technology.
+In the event of an adverse result in any litigation with respect to intellectual property rights relevant to our products that could arise in the future, we could be required to obtain licenses to the infringed technology, pay substantial damages under applicable law, cease the use and sale of infringing products or to expend significant resources to develop non-infringing technology.
 Litigation frequently involves substantial expenditures and can require significant management attention, even if we ultimately prevail.